afedulov/fraud-detection-demo/README.md

 git clone https://github.com/afedulov/fraud-detection-demo
 cd fraud-detection-demo
 docker build -t demo-fraud-webapp:latest -f webapp/webapp.Dockerfile webapp/ docker build -t flink-job-fraud-demo:latest -f flink-job/Dockerfile flink-job/ docker-compose -f docker-compose-local-job.yaml up
 ```

 __Note__: Dependencies are stored in a cached Docker layer.
 If you later only modify the source code, not the dependencies, you can expect significantly shorter packaging times for the subsequent builds.

 When all components are up and running, go to `localhost:5656` in your browser.
+You might want to click "Push to Flink" to send some sample rules to the Flink job for evaluation to see the alerts.

 __Note__: you might need to change exposed ports in _docker-compose-local-job.yaml_ in case of collisions.